 Some great examples of garden, habitat, creation includes ponds, meadows, and woodland gardens.
 Such examples of wildlife garden habitats and habitat boosters will be explained below.

 Wildlife garden plants

 Garden plants are an important consideration for a successful wildlife garden design.
-Conventional gardens select plants more on their visual qualities.
+Conventional gardens select plants more on their visual qualities than wildlife value.

 However in wildlife gardens, plants are recognised more as a part of an ecosystem.
-Plants will essentially provide food for small herbivores within the food chain.
+Plants will essentially provide food for pollinators and small herbivores within the food chain.

 Therefore there is typically an emphasis on including plants which are native to the area.
 Such plants will have the highest chance of supporting native wildlife species within your locality.

-Furthermore plants acclimatised to local conditions will require less human intervention and care.
-As well as native planting, ecological planting will also be incorporated into habitats.
+Furthermore, plants acclimatised to local conditions will require less human intervention and care.
+As well as native planting, ecological planting can also be incorporated into habitats.

 Ecological plants are those which provide food and shelter for wildlife but are not native.
 Wildlife garden planting is an extensive subject including many planting types and species.

-Consequently we have created a separate article explaining the best plants for wildlife gardens here.
+Consequently we have created a separatearticle explaining the 85 best plants for wildlife gardens here.

 1. Wildlife Garden ponds